AmberRoseA/WalkingWithTalitha/README.md

 * https://www.we-love-pets.co.uk/ --For layout inspo
 * AsiaWi/hygge_life https://github.com/AsiaWi/hygge_life/tree/main --README file
 * Cheat Sheet https://docs.emmet.io/cheat-sheet/ --code shortcuts
+* Rohit Sharma (Mentor) -- For guidence and edvice.
 * Talitha Bailey/ Walking With Talitha --Being my muse

 ### MEDIA

 * Walking With Talitha Logo --Designed by Amber Andrews (me) intellectual property of Talitha Bailey, the owner of 'Walking with Talitha'.
-* The Header image --featuring the dog, is the intellectual property of Talitha Bailey.
-It has been edited with an AI-generated background from Pixelcut [Link to Pixelcut: https://www.pixelcut.ai/]."
-* All images on this website, including those on the Home Page, About page gallery, Services page background, etc., are used with permission and are the intellectual property of Talitha Bailey, the owner of 'Walking with Talitha' [Link to Facebook page: https://www.facebook.com/WalkingwithTalitha.]
+* All images on this website, including those on the Header,Home Page, About page gallery, Services page background, etc., are used with permission and are the intellectual property of Talitha Bailey, the owner of 'Walking with Talitha' [Link to Facebook page: https://www.facebook.com/WalkingwithTalitha.]
 * Font Awesome --Icons used
-* Favicon.io <https://favicon.io/favicon-converter> --Favicon Generator
+* Favicon.io https://favicon.io/favicon-converter --Favicon Generator

-## FUTURE FEATURES

-* Booking or Scheduling System: An optional feature that allows clients to book and schedule services online.
-This can include a calendar, availability, and payment options.
-Saving time on the owner doing manual admin.
-* Testimonials and Reviews page: A dedicated section for client testimonials and reviews that they can put straight on the site.
-* Blog or News Section: Articles, updates, or blog posts related to dog care, training tips, or pet health.
-Regularly updated content to engage visitors and position the dog walker as an expert.
-Also gets the viewers/customers enaging with the site on a social level not just a consumer level.
+* Typography -- Google Fonts